Case 63

 Case 63 is a science fiction podcast produced by Gimlet Media and FortySix with Julianne Moore and Oscar Isaac starring as the protagonists.
 It is a remake of a Chilean podcast, Caso 63.
 The first season was released on October 25, 2022, and the second on September 26, 2023.

 Background

-The podcast is an English-language adaptation of the Spanish-language podcast Caso 63.
+The podcast is an English-language adaptation of the Spanish-language podcast Caso 63, which has also been adapted into Portuguese and Hindi.
 The original was created and written by Julio Rojas, and produced in Santiago, Chile by Emisor Podcasting.
 It was Spotify's most-listened-to show in Latin America.
 The show is the first Gimlet Media production to be adapted into multiple languages.

 The show is a science fiction podcast that follows the therapy sessions of Peter Roiter who claims to be a time traveler.

 Production

 The recording of the show only took a few days.
 The podcast was produced by Gimlet Media and FortySix, which had previously worked with Oscar Isaac on Homecoming.
 The show is a Spotify exclusive show.

 The season 1 was released on October 25, 2022.
 Season 2's trailer was released on September 19, 2023, and the season itself on September 26.